-The Maples Academy is the only school in the Orangeville area and the only one to offer the globally recognized and respected International Baccalaureate program.
-For nearly 25 years The Maples has been providing a superior education for our students from Junior Kindergarten to Grade 8.
-Daily French instruction begins in Pre-Kindergarten and our Kindergarten has an academic focus.
-We proudly continue to serve the communities of Dufferin, Wellington, Simcoe, and Peel.

-Learning at The Maples Academy during COVID-19

-Newer snapshot | The Maples Academy is the only school in the Orangeville area and the only one to offer the globally recognized and respected International Baccalaureate program.
-For nearly 25 years The Maples has been providing a superior education for our students from Junior Kindergarten to Grade 8.
+The Maples Academy is the best private school in the Orangeville area and the only one to offer the globally recognized and respected International Baccalaureate (IB) Programme.
+For 25 years, The Maples has provided superior education with a focus on the fundamentals for students from Junior Kindergarten to Grade 8.
 Daily French instruction begins in Pre-Kindergarten and our Kindergarten has an academic focus.
 We proudly continue to serve the communities of Dufferin, Wellington, Simcoe, and Peel.

 Learning at The Maples Academy during COVID-19